lloesche/valheim-server-docker/README.md

 ![Supervisor](https://raw.githubusercontent.com/lloesche/valheim-server-docker/main/misc/supervisor.png "Supervisor")

 Since log files are written to stdout/stderr they can not be viewed from within this interface.
 This is mainly useful for manual service restarts and health checking.

+## Supervisor API
+If Supervisor's http server is enabled it also provides an XML-RPC API at `/RPC2`.
+Details can be found in [the official documentation](http://supervisord.org/api.html).

 # ValheimPlus